Soroushcro/nodemcu-robotic-arm/README.md

 ## ARM MODEL

 The Model used for this project is available here!
-[Robotic Arm With 7 Servos by jjshortcut](https://github.com/Soroushcro/nodemcu-robotic-arm)
+[Robotic Arm With 7 Servos by jjshortcut](https://www.thingiverse.com/thing:2433)

+## Notes and Recommendations

+- **Servo Replacement**: The current setup uses standard MG90S micro servos.
+For improved performance and accuracy, consider replacing the wrist rotation and gripper servos with MG90S servos that include built-in potentiometers for better control.

+- **Forward Kinematics Accuracy**: The current forward kinematics implementation has some inaccuracies, since I only wrote it last minute as a proof of concept that we can see the position on the oled.

+- **Gripper Orientation**: The system is designed to maintain the gripper parallel to the ground during movements.
+This simplifies certain tasks like inverse kinematics calculation but may limit flexibility for specific operations.

 ### Get Started
 1. Clone the repository: